AdobeDocs/analytics.en/help/admin/tools/exclude-ip.md

 1. On the Admin page, select **[!UICONTROL Exclude by IP]**.

-## Impact of IP obfuscation {#section_51B7529FFF16449CA016FDC51D87E2CA}
+## Impact of using IP obfuscation with IP exclusion

-Impact of excluding by IP (this feature) depends on each report suite's IP obfuscation setting:
+The impact of using [IP obfuscation](/help/admin/tools/manage-rs/edit-settings/general/general-acct-settings-admin.md) along with IP exclusion depends on each report suite's IP obfuscation setting:

 * **IP obfuscation (last octet)**: IP is partially obfuscated BEFORE IP exclusion runs.
-Ensure IP exclusion rules always expect a `0` as the last octet (wildcards valid).
+Ensure IP exclusion rules always expect a `0` as the last octet (wildcards are valid since they include `0`).
 * **IP obfuscation (remove IP)**: IP is fully obfuscated AFTER IP exclusion runs.
 No IP exclusion rule accommodations are necessary.